Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Does an Assumed Name need an EIN?

 An EIN or Employer Identification Number (sometimes informally referred to as a business tax ID number) is a unique nine-digit number that some businesses will register for through the Internal Revenue Department (IRS).
-An EIN is required for partnerships, corporations, multi-member LLCs, or any business that has employees.
+An EIN is required for partnerships, corporations, multi-member LLCs, or any business with employees.

 Sole proprietorships and single-member LLCs without employees can use the owner’s social security number to identify the business.